hydro-project/hydroflow/hydroflow/examples/shopping/README.md

 6. decoupled across a network with state at the client (`flows/client_state_flow.rs`)
 7. decoupled across a network with state at a triply-replicated server (`flows/rep_server_flow.rs`)

-Then run the driver program, passing the number of your option to the `--opt` flag.
+Then, with your current directory set to the top of the `hydroflow` project, run the driver program, passing the number of your option to the `--opt` flag.
 E.g:
 ```
 cargo run -p hydroflow --example shopping -- --opt 5
 ```